2023 GRANT Award Details

 Grantee: Children’s Hospital Los Angeles

-Project Lead: Dr. Kristen O’Halloran & Dr. Ashley Margol
+Project Lead: Dr. Katrina O’Halloran & Dr. Ashley Margol

 Grant Title: Cerebrospinal fluid liquid biopsy in pediatric embryonal central nervous system tumors